russellwmoore/thanksgiving/README.md

 You need to make 2 models: person and dish.

 A person has name and an attending status.

 A dish has name and description.

 Each person is responsible for a dish.

+~Be sure to create a seed file as the tests will wipe the database everytime you run them.

 #### Routes directions